JordanL2/ModularCalculator/README.md

 print(response.results[0].value)
 ```

 These examples are available in examples/basic_integration.py.
+See examples/advanced_integration.py for a guide to adding custom features.

 # To Do